Purcell principle: Purcell v. Gonzalez

 Purcell v.
 Gonzalez (2006) was a case where the U.S. Supreme Court vacated a lower court's order that had blocked an Arizona voter ID law during the 2006 midterm election.
 Plaintiffs challenged Arizona's voting rules in federal court.
-Initially, the district court denied the plantiffs' request for a preliminary injunction.
+Initially, the district court denied the plaintiffs' request for a preliminary injunction.
 The plaintiffs appealed, and the U.S. Court of Appeals for the Ninth Circuit granted an injunction pending appeal.
 The appeal was scheduled to be decided after the election.
 As a result, the Ninth Circuit's October temporary order had the effect of changing the rules for the November election.

 The Supreme Court held that the Ninth Circuit, whose order contained no explanation, had not given the required deference to the district court's discretion.
 The Supreme Court also wrote that the election was imminent and the state needed clear guidance.
 The court explained that many considerations, general and election-specific, had to be weighed.
 One such consideration was that "court orders affecting elections, especially conflicting orders, can themselves result in voter confusion and consequent incentive to remain away from the polls.
 As an election draws closer, that risk will increase."
 These ideas about orders issued close to an election formed the basis for the Purcell principle.